rrguardo/market_predictor_cnn/README.md

 The basic idea is encode market data as RGB pixels for train CNN to predict market movements and detect patterns.
 CNN framework caffe was used.

+Good results was observed training the CNN to detect when the price will drop 20 pips in next 60 minutes.
+In CNN top 10 positions detected in ~7 days, we observe ~70% correct predictions, ~10% incorrect prediction, ~20% neutral predictions (not profit loss).

 # Best results:

 ## Case sell, undef >20 pips in 60 minutes (direct prob):